Oahu's 30-Day Minimum Stay Requirement - What's the Deal?

 Though it is home to around 25,000 residents, there is even an elementary school near Kapiolani Park, the constant flow of visitors gives it a distinctly resort-driven feel.
 Many of the condo buildings here are designed to accommodate short-term stays, and a large number of units are legally operated as vacation rentals.

-You’ll find these properties across major travel platforms, and in many ways, they function similarly to hotels, offering flexibility for shorter stays, central access to dining and shopping, and immediate proximity to the beach.
+You’ll find Waikiki properties across major travel platforms mixed in with hotel room offerings.
+They function similarly to hotels, offering flexibility for shorter stays, central access to dining and shopping, and immediate proximity to the beach.

 Ocean Villas at Turtle Bay, North Shore